 - Act proactively and remove your sensitive information from people-search sites.
 These sites are a goldmine of your personal and contact details for telemarketers and scammers.

 You can do it manually by sending an opt-out request to the people-search engines exposing your info.
 Here are our detailed removal instructions for 100+ sites.
 Be warned that manual removal may take a lot of time as these websites’ opt-out procedures are often confusing.
 You must also follow-up and revisit all sites regularly to ensure your profile does not reappear.
 If you would like to make it easy on yourself, try OneRep.
-Our automated privacy protection tool will scan over 100 sites, delete your unwanted profiles from the ones that expose your data, and continuously monitor the web for more information to remove, so you do not have to check regularly.
+Our automated privacy protection tool will scan 103 sites, delete your unwanted profiles from the ones that expose your data, and continuously monitor the web for more information to remove, so you do not have to check regularly.

 - Sign Up for the Do Not Call List.
 The Federal Trade Commission runs the National Do Not Call Registry, which is effective in reducing some of the unsolicited calls.
 It won’t stop all spam calls, especially the ones that originate from outside the United States.
 But it will greatly reduce the amount of legitimate sales calls.
 So if a company is still calling you after you are on the DNC Registry, you should be even more suspicious of them.

 - While it is not recommended that you stay on the line with unsolicited telemarketing calls, if you choose to engage the caller, take the call at your own pace and do not feel pressured or rushed.
 If you need questions answered or want the caller to slow down and they do not comply, hang up.

 - If in doubt about the legitimacy of a call, tell the company you will call them back and then find a phone number directly at their website and call them back.